o1-labs/o1js/README-nix.md

 ```

 If you're unsure about your Nix setup, the assistant will guide you towards a
 clean installation.
-It will involve backing up your old `/etc/X` and `/etc/X.backup-before-nix` for `X = {bashrc, zshrc}`, and finally uninstalling and
+It will involve backing up your old `/etc/X` and `/etc/X.backup-before-nix` for `X = {bash.bashrc, bashrc, zshrc}`, and finally
-reinstalling Nix from scratch.
+uninstalling and reinstalling Nix from scratch.

 > **warning for macOS users**: macOS updates will often break your nix
 > installation.
 To prevent that, you can add the following to your `~/.bashrc`